 Please do not hand in your notice to your current employer until you have received a confirmed offer of appointment.

 Vetting is a complex process and involves various checks to be completed.
-This includes everyone declared on your vetting applications as well as your wider extended family and other close associates.
+This includes everyone declared on your vetting applications as well as your wider family circle, other close associates and your previous behaviour.
 All applications are considered on their own individual merits.
+Dependent on your personal circumstances your vetting may take longer than others.

-Detailed information regarding vetting (including examples of certain types of offences that mean you will or may not be considered for appointment) can be found in Police Staff Guidance for Applicants.
-This document also provides further information regarding the Recruitment Vetting Panel and the role of the Independent Assessors in reviewing your case if you request an appeal.
+Detailed information regarding Vetting (including examples of the certain types of offences that mean you will not be considered for appointment) can be found in the Police Staff Guidance for Applicants.

 A Medical History Questionnaire will be issued to you which should be completed and returned to Occupational Health and Wellbeing by the date specified.